AP-B-AI-ML-Ops/project-bazaaer/README.md

 # Dataset

-I will use a dataset containing images of all letters of the alfabet in sign language: https://www.kaggle.com/datasets/grassknoted/asl-alphabet.
+I will use a dataset containing images of various animals: https://www.kaggle.com/datasets/grassknoted/asl-alphabet.
 I will get the training and validation data trough kaggle API.
 I plan to download and check for updates uning the Kaggle API.
 The API allows you to only dowload the metadata.
 That way, I can easily check for updates in the dataset.

 # Project Explanation